varabyte/truthish/README.md

 ## Multiplatform

-To use *Truthish* in your multiplatform application, declare the following dependencies (replacing `$truthish` with the value you see at the top of this README):
+To use *Truthish* in your multiplatform application, declare the following dependencies:

 ```groovy
 // build.gradle